 Special activities will be coordinated each year as necessary with Federal, State and Tribal boat hazing, trap/take efforts and/or special evaluations or tests.

 Sea Lion Exclusion Devices (SLEDs) will be installed at all adult fishway entrances and floating orifice gates (FOGs).
 All SLEDs may be left in year-round.

+The downstream navigation lock gates will be kept closed until necessary to open for a vessel locking through.

 the dalles dam

 Monitoring.
 Monitoring will be done by Project Fisheries staff daily April 1–September 30, 7 days per week.
-The standardized form will be used to record numbers of gulls, terns and cormorants foraging and non-foraging.
-Data will be provided in the weekly and annual report.
-Zones include forebay, powerhouse tailrace, sluiceway outfall tailrace and spillway tailrace outside of the spillwall, spillway tailrace inside the spillwall, spillway tailrace upstream of bridge, and spillway tailrace downstream of bridge.
+A standardized form will be used to record numbers of piscivorous birds foraging and non-foraging.
+Data will be provided in the weekly and annual fishway status reports.
+Observation zones include forebay, powerhouse tailrace, sluiceway outfall tailrace and spillway tailrace outside of the spillwall, spillway tailrace inside the spillwall, spillway tailrace upstream of bridge, and spillway tailrace downstream of bridge.

 Action Plan.
-Avian hazing will be contracted to USDA as in prior years.
+Avian hazing will be contracted to USDA (or other appropriate contractor) as in prior years.
 Corps NWP employees are not allowed to haze gulls as was successfully done in the past.

-Contracted hazing will occur April 15–July 31, 7 days per week, 14 hours/day between the hours of 0600–2000 to cover most daylight hours.
+Contracted hazing will occur April 15–July 31, 7 days per week, 14-16 hours/day to cover most daylight hours.

-Hazing will consist of launching pyrotechnics as gull numbers increase within any of the zones.
+Hazing will consist of launching pyrotechnics when gulls are present.

 Almost all hazing occurs in SW4 immediately downstream of the bridge.
 Hazing will not occur from the Navigation Lock peninsula when barge traffic is present.